 Under immigration law, this means that immigration officers can decide not to file charges against the immigrant, not to take an immigrant into custody, or to dismiss charges which were already filed.

-Deferred prosecution, too, is a form of prosecutorial discretion.
+Deferred prosecution programs like the Deferred Action For Childhood Arrivals (DACA), too, are a form of prosecutorial discretion.